Economic inequality and its effects on development

 Develops relationships with Spanish, Portuguese and Andorra asset managers, private and retail banks, family offices and distribution platforms.
 This includes the distribution of Mutual Funds, Indexing Strategies and Investment Solutions for wealth clients.

 Economic inequality refers to how income, wealth, and access to opportunities are distributed among individuals and groups within a society.
-Despite global economic growth in recent years, many countries continue to face high levels of inequality, with significant implications for economic and social development.
-In practical terms, inequality translates into substantial differences in income and wealth accumulation, limiting many citizens' access to education, health, and other fundamental opportunities essential for full participation in the labor market and the development of human capital.
+Despite global economic growth in recent years, many countries continue to face high levels of inequality.
+This reality carries significant implications for economic and social development.
+In practical terms, inequality manifests itself in substantial differences in income and wealth accumulation, limiting many citizens’ access to education, healthcare, and other essential opportunities that are crucial for full participation in the labor market and for the development of human capital.

-One of the most widely used indicators to measure these disparities is the Gini coefficient, which ranges from zero, corresponding to total equality, to 100, representing maximum inequality.
-In Portugal, official data indicate that this index stood at around 30.9% in 2024, maintaining the downward trend recorded in recent years and showing a relative improvement in income distribution.
+One of the most widely used indicators for measuring these disparities is the Gini coefficient, which ranges from zero, representing total equality, to 100, indicating maximum inequality.
+In Portugal, official data indicates that this index stood at approximately 30.9% in 2024, maintaining the downward trend recorded in recent years and showing a relative improvement in income distribution.

 Socioeconomic consequences